1

 instability disturbed into expansion mode; with relentless matter

-dilution becomes a DeSitter universe. Λ dominates
+dilution, it becomes a DeSitter universe. Λ dominates

 gravity. |